-Reblog: To Conform or Not to Conform
+To Conform or Not to Conform Repost.

 I had my parents, my other parents, my granny, Becky Kelly, Edith Wallace, and so many more.
-I see now how loved I have been, but hindsight is 20/20.
+Now I see how loved I have been, but hindsight is 20/20.
 Back then, I did not see that.
-I just saw myself as the girl in the “stupid kid class” who struggled with adding, multiplication, telling time, or what a freaking adverb is I was stared at and made fun of, daily, by my peers.
+I just saw myself as the girl in the “stupid kid class” who struggled with adding, multiplication, telling time, or what a freaking adverb is.
+Sadly, I was stared at and made fun of, daily, by my peers.
 It was such a difficult time.

 In sixth grade, where there were hot guys, pegged jeans and jean jackets.
 It really didn’t matter what I did or said, I was never one to have friends, even back then.
-When I entered into sixth grade, I remember being put in the “stupid” class.
+When I entered sixth grade, I remember being put in the “stupid” class.
 I remember walking in line and having my peers stare at me and laugh.
 My mother ensured that I did not stay in there long, not sure what she said, but I was put back in the mainstream classes.

-I would put on the face to suit whomever I was in contact with.
+I would put on the face to suit whoever I was in contact with.
 If I was in school, I would put on the “I don’t care that I have no friends and cannot understand my homework” face.
 If I were at church, I would put on my “sanctified holier than thou face.”
 If I were at home, I put on the “sullen no one understands me” face.
 I had several faces that I would take on and off, depending on my situation.

 That “reed in the hurricane” mentality set me up for not so good things to happen in my life.
 There was abuse, anorexia, anxiety, suicidal thoughts, and depression.
 My deep need to fit in led me down a scary path that, though I am sad because of the things that did happen, I praise my Father for protecting me from any further harm.